OpenMined/PSI/private_set_intersection/javascript/README.md

 ```
 npm run test

-# or to see coverage
+# or to test and see coverage
 npm run coverage
 ```

-## Benchmarks
+### Benchmarks

-Build the benchmark for WebAssembly, pure JS, or both variants
+Build the benchmark for WebAssembly and pure JS

 ```
-npm run build:benchmark:wasm
-npm run build:benchmark:js

-# or both
 npm run build:benchmark
 ```